Askam and Ireleth: Location and transport

 The A595 is the main coastal route, designated a primary route, connecting Dalton and Carlisle via the Cumbrian Coast.
 Its southern end is 2 mi south of Askam at the junction with the A590 Dalton-in-Furness bypass although formerly continued into Dalton.
 The area is served by the Blueworks X7 bus service on Wednesdays only.
 There are plans to construct a crossing over the Duddon between Askam and Millom to reduce the long journey times between Furness and Copeland, due to the circuitous route of the A595 around the estuary.
 A scheme to build such a 'Duddon Crossing' remains at the planning stage, but is nominated as a future project in county transport planning.

 The railway line passes through the two villages virtually bisecting them, with a bridge and a level crossing by the station allowing people to cross the line.
 There is a stop called Askam Railway Station.
-Services run south to Barrow and some continue on to the West Coast Mainline at Lancaster.
+Services run south to Barrow and some continue on to the West Coast Mainline at Carnforth.
 To the north the line links to the Sellafield nuclear power plant, a major local employer, and onwards to Carlisle.

 Askam is located on the 150 mi Cumbrian Coastal Walk, which winds around the edge of the county.